Quantum information approach to high energy interactions: Light-cone wave functions

 Note that $\Psi_n$ describes the entanglement between partons.
 Yet, virtually all applications of light-cone wave functions deal with probability distributions $|\Psi_n(x_i, {\vec k}_{\perp i})|^2$ and ignore quantum interference between the states with different numbers of partons.
 For example, the gluon structure function at Bjorken $x$ and scale $Q^2$ is given by

 where the integration over the transverse momenta of the gluons is performed up to $Q$, the resolution scale of the probe.

 This probabilistic formula expresses the essence of the parton model -- partons are treated as free particles characterized by probability distributions in momentum and/or coordinate space.
-An ensemble of free particles is characterized by non-zero entropy resulting from the different possible positions in phase space.
+At first glance this looks natural due to the asymptotic freedom of QCD -- at short distances, quarks and gluons begin to behave as free particles.
+There is a big problem however -- an ensemble of free particles is characterized by non-zero entropy resulting from the different possible positions in phase space.
 At the same time the hadron wave function (\ref{lc}) is a pure state with zero entropy.
 What is the origin of the parton entropy?